 Betting on golf is actually a lot more popular among American sports fans than some may guess.
 Some feel that Tiger Woods helped propel the sport of golf to a more mainstream following, attracting fans that previously did not have much interest in the sport.
 Whatever the reason, legal golf betting is in high demand and garners the attention of leading oddsmakers.

-Is betting on golf legal in the US?
+Is Betting on Golf Legal in the USA?

-There are three primary federal laws which directly impact USA online sports betting and gambling in general for United States Residents: the Federal Wire Act, the Professional and Amateur Sports Protection Act (PASPA), and the Unlawful Internet Gambling Enforcement Act (UIGEA).
+There are three primary federal laws that directly impact USA online sports betting and gambling in general for United States residents: the Federal Wire Act, the Professional and Amateur Sports Protection Act (PASPA), and the Unlawful Internet Gambling Enforcement Act (UIGEA).
 Each one addresses a different segment of the US legal gambling market, and we address each one individually in our USA gambling laws section.

 Best USA Sportsbook For Betting On Golf